DominicDunbar/dsonparser/readme.md

 ///////////////////////////////////////////////////////

 Example 1:
-Let's say we have a Json String structure like this and you want to find the total salarys
+Let's say we have a Json String structure like this and you want to find the total salaries

 String Json_String= "{ "employees":[{"name":"Hanna Jones", "salary": 42845.65}, {"name":"John Smith", "salary": 49845.65}, {"name":"Mary Jane", "salary": 42845.65}] }";